shopot/python-assignments/tasks/02-file-manager/assignment.md

 ## Description

-Your task is to implement File Manager using Node.js APIs.
+Your task is to implement File Manager using Python APIs.

 The file manager should be able to do the following:

 - Work using CLI
 - Perform basic file operations (copy, move, delete, rename, etc.)
-- Utilize Streams API
 - Get information about the host machine operating system
 - Perform hash calculations
 - Compress and decompress files